 The Bowflex TreadClimber TC5000 comes with unique “Dual Treadles” which are two independent belts for each foot.
 It’s is advertised as a treadmill, stairclimber, and elliptical all in one.

 The problems are obvious: the machine is too short for treadmill purposes; lacks the advanced features of high-end ellipticals, and … few people want to own a stairstepper!

 The Bowflex TreadClimber TC5000 does have some cool features on the dash, such as the Climb Indicator that graphically displays every 100 feet of elevation you attain during your workout.
 The Quick Start Feature remembers your last weight and resistance settings so you don’t have to enter them again.
 It also has eight functions on its LED readout: Speed, Distance, Total Steps, Time, Calories per Minute, Total Calories, Climb Indicator and Heart Rate.

 The TreadClimber TC5000 features:

-UPDATE: Bowflex has introduced all new advanced machines to replace the TC5000 and other older models.
+UPDATE: This model is no longer being sold.
+Bowflex has introduced all new advanced machines to replace the TC5000.